phildh89/Budge-It/README.md

 T005|8, 9|Test debt and savings calculator with test inputs and save informtion.
 Exit and reenter the webpage to check if saved information returns.|Not tested||
 T006|10|Inspect if suggested payment and savings options are returned.|Not tested||
 T007|11|Log out of test account and ensure the follow page is the log in page.|Not tested||

+# Lessons Learned
+what did you do right?<br/>
+-I was able to get a solid understand of what I should have done and a good template to reuse to better the application in the future.<br/>
+what did you do wrong?<br/>
+-I tried to implement too many things not knowing it will be covered in the future in the course.
+IE, Authentication and authorization was covered 2 weeks after my personal attempt.<br/>
+where were you lucky?<br/>
+-There are a few pieces in my project that work but are not coded well.
+Knowing this, I will rework how I code and place things in MVC to make it neater and work more effectively.<br/>
+what would you change / what do you know now that you wish you knew "then"?<br/>
+-I wish I would have slowed down in developing parts of the application because I learned a lot in the course after trying to implement them into my application.
+I have a solid foundation and will come back to this project after the course is over.